Ian8VT/Ian8VT.github.io/qgis/lab_8/twitter_index.md

 ![hotspot_map_tweets_per_10000ppl](/qgis/lab_8/counties_hotcold_pp05.png)

 This is a map of the hot spots and cold spots of twitter activity related to the storm.
 This graphic is a result of normalizing the count of storm tweet activity for each county by population and then performing a Getis-Ord G* statistical analysis on the normalized rate.
 Counties shaded red contain a rate of twitter activity about the storm which is high for its population.
 Conversely, the frequency of storm tweets in blue counties is low for its populations.
+This means that the rate of storm tweets was high for many of the counties along the coast and nearest to the storm's predictions and occurence.
+Interestingly, the counties of Geogia and Alabama which were referenced in the Sharpiegate controversy have a tweet rate about the storm that is low for their population.

 ![pp_values_tweets_per_10000](/qgis/lab_8/counties_normalized_with_population.png)

+This map contains the same data from the previous hot-cold map on the frequency of tweets related to the storm normalized by population.
+However, this map displays how significantly high or low the frequency of storm tweets were for the population of counties.
+Using the hot-cold map as your filter, you can see how significantly high or low the frequency of storm tweets were for counties.

 ![hotcold_normalized_tweet_difference](/qgis/lab_8/counties_ndti.png)